Troubleshooting¶

 Diagnosis:

-var telemetry = kernel.GetRequiredService<ITelemetryService>();
+var serviceProvider = kernel.Services;

-var httpMetrics = telemetry.GetHttpMetrics();
+var restApiService = serviceProvider.GetService<GraphRestApi>();

-// Check error logs
+// Check logging configuration

-var logger = kernel.GetRequiredService<ILogger<RestToolGraphNode>>();
+var logger = serviceProvider.GetService<ILogger<GraphExecutor>>();

 Solution:

-// Configure appropriate timeouts
+// Configure HTTP client with appropriate timeouts

 {